 Finally, the text was (painstakingly) cut out by hand.
 We created a stencil of the required phrase printed out in the Star Wars font before cutting each piece out of reinforced fondant / gumpaste.

-Easter is finally here and for a little bit of fun (yes, on a holiday AND on our time off) we decided to put together some rather fun little cupcakes that suit the occasion particularly well we think.
-Our design ideas for these furry nice bunnies was the process throughout the Easter holidays (or any holiday season for that matter).
-Our hot cross bun baking bunny begins the holiday season with the best of intentions; full of festive spirit and raring to whip up everything from scratch!
+Easter is finally here!
+So for a little bit of fun we decided to put together some rather cute cupcakes.
+Our hot cross bun baking bunny begins the holiday season with the best of intentions.
 The second bunny is overwhelmed with Easter and buried underneath a myriad of carrots.
-Finally, our third bunny rabbit has just given in to the gluttony of modern day Easter celebrations; chocolate, chocolate and more chocolate!
+Finally, our third bunny rabbit has just given in to the gluttony of modern day Easter celebrations… chocolate, chocolate and more chocolate!

-Each cupcake is flavoured to match its decoration.
-The hot cross bun baking bunny is a delicious apple and sultana cupcake, the carrot overload bunny is a spiced carrot and orange cupcake and the chocolate chomping bunny rabbit features a vanilla cupcake with chocolate chips and a chocolate ganache filling.
-All are then topped with vanilla buttercream and fondant icing.
-Just because we’re ever so generous we’ve included our recipe for each flavour with this post!
+The hot cross bun baking bunny is an apple and sultana cupcake.
+The carrot overload bunny is a spiced carrot cupcake then with added carrot zest.
+Finally, the chocolate obsessed bunny rabbit is a vanilla cupcake with chocolate chips and a chocolate ganache filling.
+Finally, all cupcakes are swirled with vanilla buttercream and fondant icing.

 We added a fun ‘organic carrots’ signpost to our ‘overwhelmed’ bunny cupcake along with lots of bright Easter eggs!